-McDonogh's character compass is a symbol of the school's character education effort.
-It provides a shared sense of direction for endeavors of every child and adult associated with McDonogh.
-Introduced in September 2009, the compass hangs in every classroom, K-12.
+McDonogh's Character Compass is a symbol of the school's character education effort.
+It provides a shared sense of direction for the endeavors of every child and adult associated with McDonogh.
+Introduced in September 2009, the compass hangs in every classroom, PK-12.

-The core virtues of respect, responsibility, honesty, and kindness comprise the four compass points.
+The core virtues of Respect, Responsibility, Honesty, and Kindness comprise the four compass points, and Service is at the center.
 They are guiding principles for daily actions.